On this page

 Innovative products and ideas can help resolve societal issues and increase wealth.
 A crucial phase in the process is the step from idea to starting up product development: creating and verifying commercial concepts, identifying suitable markets and developing the right patents (IPs) (as defined by Bradley et al. 2013).
 For innovative start-ups, this phase is called the proof-of-concept phase.
 For existing SMEs, it is called the innovation phase.
 The Proof-of-Concept Funding is there to ensure that an idea develops from the planning phase into the start-up phase.

-The Ministry of Economic Affairs has developed the Proof-of-Concept Funding to help businesses in the proof-of-concept phase or the innovation phase.
+The Ministry of Economic Affairs and Climate Policy has developed the Proof-of-Concept Funding to help businesses in the proof-of-concept phase or the innovation phase.
 The Netherlands Enterprise Agency (RVO.nl) and the Technology Foundation STW implement this scheme.
 The Netherlands Enterprise Agency takes care of its implementation for SME businesses and innovative start-ups.
 Technology Foundation STW implements it for academic innovative start-ups.

 What is Proof-of-Concept Funding?

 Start-ups and SME businesses can use a loan from the Proof-of-Concept Funding scheme to research whether their idea is potentially feasible in the market.
 The loan and the interest calculated on it have to be paid back.
 The interest is 4.97% (as of 1 September 2016).
 The EU-reference percentage is variable and is set by the European Commission.

 Both start-ups and established businesses can benefit from the Proof-of-Concept Funding.
 The Proof-of-Concept Funding is aimed at three target groups:

 - Academic or hbo innovative start-ups (whose economic activities result directly and immediately from research by a university or academic hospital)